Operation Wocao

 Enterprise T1082 System Information Discovery

-During Operation Wocao, threat actors discovered the local disks attached to the system and their hardware information including manufacturer and model, as well as the OS versions of systems connected to a targeted network.[1]
+During Operation Wocao, threat actors discovered the OS versions of systems connected to a targeted network.[1]

 Enterprise T1016 System Network Configuration Discovery